fluidattacks/makes/README.md

 can be installed with just one command, and can be extended to work with any technology.

-The goal of [Makes][makes] is to provide an immutable software supply chain while keeping technical implementation as simple as possible.

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/5703/badge)](https://bestpractices.coreinfrastructure.org/projects/5703)
 ![Linux](https://img.shields.io/badge/Linux-blue)
 ![MacOS](https://img.shields.io/badge/MacOS-blue)